There was a time when layering skincare was simple. You cleansed, you toned, and you moisturized. In the daytime, you added sunscreen on top.

 Moisturizers

 Nowadays, moisturizers are being used for various skin concerns, including hyperpigmentation and fine lines.
-However, their main function is to provide the skin with hydration and form a protective layer to retain the benefits of your other skincare products.
+However, their primary function is to provide the skin with hydration and form a protective layer to retain the benefits of your other skincare products.

 Face oils

-If you use only a face oil, it replaces the moisturizer.
+The general rule of thumb is that if you use only a face oil, it replaces the moisturizer.

 If you wear both, the face oil goes on top of the moisturizer.
 That’s because most face oils can penetrate a moisturizer but not vice-versa.